foxostro/Turtle16/README.md

 (Forwarding of the store operand is left as a possible improvement for a future hardware revision.)

 The register file is implemented in two dual port SRAMs operating in parallel.
 This allows for a triple-port register file with one write port and two read ports.
 With careful design, a write in the write-back stage can be assured to be committed before a register file read in the same cycle.
 Due to space limitations in the instruction word, only three bits can be devoted to the register index.
-The register can only provide eight homogeneous, general-purpose registers.
+The register file can only provide eight homogeneous, general-purpose registers.

 The ALU is built around an IDT 7831.
 This is a monolithic, sixteen-bit ALU IC that was produced in the early 90's.